WVURAIL/dspira/tools/README.md

 ```

 as a displayed equation only when the opening `$$` starts a block — which means a
 blank line above it.
-Write the same three lines directly under the sentence that
-introduces them and kramdown reads it all as one paragraph, so the equation
-renders **inline**: body size, mid-sentence, where a centred line was meant.
+Without a blank line after the introduction, kramdown treats those three lines as part of the paragraph.
+The equation renders **inline** at body size instead of centered on its own line.

 Nothing warns you.
 The build passes, MathJax renders it happily, the maths is
 correct.
-It is just in the wrong place — and inline maths does not wrap, so on a
-phone it takes the page with it. `/dsplab-fourier1/` leaked 211px at 320px
-because a triangle-wave definition sat under "The triangular wave is defined as:".
+Inline math does not wrap and can cause overflow.
+At 320px, `/dsplab-fourier1/` overflowed by 211px.
+Its triangle-wave definition immediately followed "The triangular wave is defined as:".
-Three equations were like that, and the other two were merely wrong rather than
-wide, which is why the layout check alone was not enough to find them.
+Three equations had this problem.
+Only one caused overflow, so layout checks alone missed the other two.

 It also flags a fence with prose immediately *below* it.
 That one is not a bug
 today — the paragraph after a closing fence parses fine.
-It is how the bug gets
-made: every trapped equation here sat under a line of prose that had itself been
-written under a closing fence.

-Two things it deliberately ignores: `$$` inside a code fence, which is a code
-sample, and `$$x(t)$$` inside a sentence, which is inline maths on purpose.
+Every affected equation followed prose placed directly after a closing fence.
+This spacing pattern caused the bug.

+The checker ignores `$$` inside code fences.
+It also ignores deliberate inline math such as `$$x(t)$$`.
 Only
 a `$$` alone on its line is a fence.
 Both cases are in `--self-test`, because a
 check that cries wolf gets switched off.